 A Mortgage Net Branch, which is also known as an Affiliate Branch, is a corporate production branch office of a mortgage banking organization.
-The branch manager operates the branch office with oversight and a large amount of responsibility for both the operating expenses and the staff supervision.
-Some branch offices are one-person operations while others are fully staffed, production offices employing dozens of professionals.
+The branch manager operates the branch office with oversight responsibility for both the operating expenses and the staff supervision.
+Some branch offices are one-person operations, while others are fully staffed production offices employing dozens of professionals.

 Who is a good candidate for an Mortgage Net Branch?

 There are three.
-A strong candidate is a top-producing originator who is weary of bringing in huge profits for another firm only to take his/her 35-75% on payday.
+A strong candidate is a top-producing originator who is tired of bringing in huge profits for another firm, only to take his/her percentage payout on payday.
 Another ideal candidate is the team that already works together successfully in a bank or mortgage company office and wants to stay together but have more potential for sales, profits and business income.
 And also ideal is an existing mortgage broker firm (or net branch office) that wants to obtain multi-state and FHA/VA licensing without the burdensome expense and delays involved in doing so for itself.